Kingpin: Life of Crime: Legacy and Kingpin: Reloaded

 Multiplayer for Kingpin was previously hosted on both heat.net and Mplayer.com in the late 1990s and early 2000s.
 Afterwards, multiplayer was hosted on Gamespy Arcade.
-Once Gamespy dissolved in 2014, the multiplayer was shifted to be primarily ran by an online fan community which contains a large archival library of downloads and active servers.
+Once Gamespy dissolved in 2014, the multiplayer was shifted to be primarily ran by an online fan community at kingpin.info which contains a large archival library of downloads and active servers.

 Kingpin would prove to be Xatrix's last game; on the day that Kingpin shipped, Xatrix Entertainment ceased to exist.
 Many of their team reformed later to create Gray Matter Studios.
 A sequel to Kingpin was in production at Interplay in 2004 for the PC and Xbox with a 2005 release date, but nothing came of the project.

 In 2014, the long-thought lost source code and publishing rights for Kingpin was questioned by Slipgate Studios' Frederik Schreiber.
 In 2016, Herve Caen responded, and confirmed that Interplay still held the rights to the game, but did not mention the source code.
 These two interactions would ultimately manifest in a remastering of the game by 3D Realms (where Schreiber would later work for), announced in January 2020 as Kingpin: Reloaded.
 Initially set to be released later that same year, the missing source code required the developers to ultimately reverse engineer the original game, resulting in a delay.
 Kingpin: Reloaded was eventually released on December 5, 2023 for PC, while release dates for other platforms remained unannounced.